McAllister-NOAA/OSU-Extraction_Protocol/OSU_Extraction_Protocol.md

 ## BACKGROUND

-This document describes the required protocol to extract DNA from a sterivex filter.
+This document describes the 2021 Oregon State University Center for Genome Research and Biocomputing (CGRB; currently Center for Quantitative Life Sciences, CQLS) protocol to extract DNA from sterivex and disc filters.

 ### Summary